-“We’re going out no matter what:” Volunteers place flags at veteran burial sites in Grand Rapids
+‘We’re going out no matter what:’ Volunteers place flags at veteran burial sites in Grand Rapids

-GRAND RAPIDS, Mich.-- A week out from Memorial Day, a few organizations in Kent County are making sure to remember as many veterans as they can.
+GRAND RAPIDS, Mich. -- A week out from Memorial Day, several organizations in Kent County are making sure to remember as many veterans as they can.

-It was cold and raining, but that didn't stop a group of volunteers from coming out and doing their part at a local cemetery.
-Volunteers with the Patriot Guard Riders, Blue Star Mothers and Gold Star Families were out at the Chapel Hill Memorial Gardens in Grand Rapids placing flags at the burial site of every veteran.
+It was cold and raining, but that didn't stop a group of volunteers from doing their part at a local cemetery.
+Volunteers with the Patriot Guard Riders, Blue Star Mothers, and Gold Star Families were out at the Chapel Hill Memorial Gardens in Grand Rapids, placing flags at the burial site of every veteran.

 Muddy footsteps were the only sound heard at the cemetery on Monday, but the stories of the men and women buried there speak volumes.

-"There's thousands of veterans out here," said Dani Jennings, ride captain with the Patriot Guard Riders.
+"There's thousands of veterans out here," said Dani Jennings.
 "It means a lot to me to honor the veterans."

-Jennings is a ride captain with the Patriot Guard Riders, one of the organizations placing the flags.
-Jennings has been doing this for almost a decade at this cemetery.
-She says many people don't know there's thousands of veterans laid to rest there.
+Jennings is a ride captain with the Patriot Guard Riders, and she has been placing flags on graves for almost a decade at this cemetery.
+She says many people don't know there are thousands of veterans laid to rest there.

 "We think they need the recognition just as much as anybody else," said Jennings.
 "That's why we come out here.
 It's little known that we have so many veterans here."

-In the rain and cold, they stopped to place a flag at the site of every veteran, also reading their names and remembering their sacrifice.
+In the rain and cold, each volunteer stopped to place a flag at the site of each veteran, also reading their names and remembering their sacrifice.

 "Did these veterans quit?" asked Jennings.
 "Did they have a choice during war to quit because it was raining or snowing?
 We're going to put flags out.
 We're going out no matter what.
 They did it for us so we can take time to do it for them."